 A selection of luxury bathroom images to inspire your next bathroom renovation.

-There are many reasons behind the recent surge in popularity of waterproof bathroom panels; high among these is the ease of installation.
+There are many reasons behind the recent surge in popularity of bathroom wall panels; high among these is the ease of installation.
 More straightforward to apply than ceramic tiles, you might be surprised at just how quickly you can achieve a stunning bathroom transformation.
-Before you begin with the installation, however, be sure to know exactly how to prepare your walls to make sure you achieve professional results.
+Before you begin with the installation, however, be sure to know exactly how to prepare your bathroom walls to make sure you achieve professional results.

 First check that your walls are dry, flat and even –and free from dirt and grease.
 If necessary flatten high spots and fill in low spots and remove anything such as wallpaper or loose paint that could interfere with a good, strong adhesive bond.

 With Multipanel bathroom panels the precisely engineered Hydrolock® tongue and groove joining system not only provides a watertight and virtually seamless join, it can also cope when walls are not completely level.
 The innovative Hydrolock design means that your panels will still click effortlessly into place even with a bow in wall of up to 6mm.
 Without the need for profiles when joining adjacent wall panels together a beautiful, continuous wall can be achieved.

 The older your home is the more likely it is that your walls will be less than even.
 Fitting shower panels directly onto uneven walls will affect the quality of the panel joints and could result in the adhesive not making sufficient contact when the panels are installed.
 So rather than worrying about panels being out of plumb with your existing walls, you need to ensure that the panels themselves are plumb.

 Uneven surfaces can of course be levelled by re-plastering – this will however add to the time and cost of completing the job.
 If the wall is very uneven you may need to have a batten frame built over the uneven wall to create a level surface for your new panelling.